moonshade/6.033-Systems-Engineering/README.md

 # 6.033-Systems-Engineering
+ * Follow the syllabus of MIT 6.033 Spring 2018
-  * Watch the video lectures of MIT 6.033 Spring 2018 on youtube and take notes
+ * Watch the video lectures on youtube and take notes